Queen Elizabeth Way: St. Catharines–Hamilton

-Burlington–Toronto
+Burlington–Oakville

 After descending into Burlington, the QEW crosses North Shore Boulevard (former Highway 2) and Fairview Street/Plains Road as it passes by Mapleview Centre.
-Next to the Burlington Transmission Station, the QEW encounters the Freeman Interchange, originally opened in 1958 to allow construction of Highway 403 and expanded in the early 1990s to accommodate the western terminus of Highway 407.
+Next to the Burlington Transmission Station, the QEW encounters the Freeman Interchange, originally opened in 1958 to allow construction of Highway 403 and reconfigured in the early 1990s to accommodate the western terminus of Highway 407.

-The freeway turns to the east, becoming concurrent with Highway 403 through Burlington and Oakville.
-The two routes travel straight though a commercial office area.
+The freeway turns to the east, adding the concurrency with Highway 403 through Burlington and Oakville, as it travels straight though a commercial office area.
 Service roads reappear through this stretch to serve businesses fronting the highway.
 The segment, which was expanded in 2011, is eight lanes wide, including one high-occupancy vehicle lane (HOV lanes) in each direction, which required the construction of a second structure over Sixteen Mile Creek.
-In the eastern end of Oakville, the route curves northeast, passing the Ford Motor Assembly Plant.
-Highway 403 then diverges north from the QEW while the QEW turns back to the east, entering Mississauga and the Peel Region.
+In the eastern end of Oakville, the route curves northeast after a partial interchange with Royal Windsor Drive, passing the Ford Motor Assembly Plant.
+Shortly after an interchange with Ford Drive (Halton Regional Road 13), Highway 403 diverges north from the QEW while the highway turns back to the east, entering Mississauga and the Peel Region.

+Mississauga-Toronto

 Within Mississauga, the freeway encounters its narrowest right-of-way, wedged between residential subdivisions on either side that prevent further expansion from its six-lane cross section.
+Between the interchanges with Winston Churchill Boulevard and Mississauga Road, the freeway is not illuminated.
 It crosses the Credit River valley, where a second bridge will soon be under construction.
 The segment east of the Credit River is being examined for expansion possibilities, but like the previous section, there is little room for more lanes without property acquisition.
 Some of the interchanges through Mississauga have ramp meters on the entrances onto the QEW, meaning only one vehicle is allowed to enter the on-ramp per each green light on a traffic signal, depending on the time of day, or the amount of traffic is on the highway at a certain time.
-After crossing Etobicoke Creek, which forms the boundary between Mississauga / Peel Region and Toronto, the route terminates at a sprawling four-level interchange with Highway 427.
-The QEW formerly continued beyond this interchange to the Old Toronto city limits at the Humber River with a short collector-express system about ten lanes wide; this section was downloaded from provincial to municipal ownership on April 1, 1997 and became part of the Gardiner Expressway.
+After crossing Etobicoke Creek, which forms the boundary between Peel Region and Toronto, the route passes through a sprawling, four-level interchange with Highway 427 and officially ends, as the highway continues eastward to downtown Toronto as the municipal Gardiner Expressway.

-Once the QEW ends, it will continue along as the Gardiner Expressway, going through downtown Toronto.
-Once through, Gardiner will end at a fork, and the "expressway" side will continue as Don Valley Parkway (DVP) which turns northbound.
-Once the Don Valley Parkway ends at the interchange at Highway 401, it will continue north as Highway 404, ending at Woodbine Avenue, near Cook's bay, at Lake Simcoe.